top of page

 Curious About the Process?

-Every pen I make starts right here—on this lathe, with these tools, in a workshop just steps from the mountain view.
+Every item I make starts right here—on this lathe, with these tools, in a workshop just steps from the mountain view.

 If you’d like to see more behind-the-scenes glimpses of my process or learn how I choose materials and finishes, I’d love for you to stick around.
 Browse the shop, check out a few one-of-a-kind pens, or just reach out and say hello.